When does a home equity loan make sense? | CNN Underscored

 Here are some instances where home equity loans can make sense:

 - Debt consolidation: If you’re sitting on high-interest credit card debt or a personal loan with a high interest rate, you may want to consider using a home equity loan to consolidate those debts.
-A home equity loan will typically have a much lower interest rate than a credit card or personal loan, so you can save money on interest and repay your debts at a fixed interest rate over a preset timeframe.
+A home equity loan will typically have a much lower interest rate than a credit card or personal loan, so you can save money on interest and repay your debts at a fixed interest rate over a preset time frame.

 - Major home improvements: Many consumers use home equity loans to pay for important projects like a kitchen remodel, a room addition or new flooring.
 The low fixed interest rates that home equity loans offer can make this a good option.